 that are critical to patient health and facility welfare.

-ARPSC Hospital Net
+ARPSC MCT Net

 mechanical or electrical defects, and let the Net Operator know exactly what the problem is,